 Our Horizon is a national not-for-profit organization that works with governments to require climate change labels on gas pumps.
 The idea is a low-cost, globally-scalable intervention to communicate the hidden costs of fossil fuels to end users and drive change upstream.
 The concept was developed by Our Horizon‘s founder and Toronto-based lawyer Robert Shirkey.

 With similar labels on tobacco packages all over the world, this idea has been primed to go global.
-Our vision is to continue to create precedents in North American communities and share these examples of leadership with the world in early 2016.
-To that end, we have volunteers across Canada who are visiting government websites to help us build a massive database of politicians’ emails from around the globe.
-While we already have thousands of emails, we still need more.
-Please click here to volunteer some time to help us out.
-Imagine if the email you copied and pasted meant that we were able to connect with a politician who championed the idea in their own country.
-You’d be able to say, “Cool, I did that!”
-Sign up here to help.
+Our vision is to continue to create precedents in North American communities and share these examples of leadership with the world.
+To that end, we have had volunteers across Canada visit government websites around the world to help us build a massive database of politicians’ emails.
+We plan on sending this email out in early 2016.

 >> Legal reports for municipalities: [Link to reports]